aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ## Free & Paid

 Code Review Plus uses a Freemium model: **Auto Review and AI Review require a license**.
-All other features (session management, status tracking, incremental review, comment system, report export & import, etc.) are free to use.
+All other features (session management, status tracking, incremental review, comment system, remote MR/PR review, report export & import, etc.) are free to use.

 Our commitment: **existing free features will always remain free, with no license restrictions added in the future**.
 You can use them with confidence.